Measurement Classes

 - Returns:

 A boolean which tells if this frame is valid or not.
-Invalid frames are possible on errors, such as asking for the last completed frame when no frame has been completed so far.
+Invalid frames are possible on errors, such as requesting the last completed frame when no frame has been completed so far.

 - Returns: